Asymptomatic All-Star slugger Gallo tests positive for virus - WHIZ News

 Daniels said he wasn’t concerned about Gallo working out previously with other teammates at the stadium, “because who else had been here has gone through the testing procedure and has tested negative.
 So I feel pretty good about that part.”

+Manager Chris Woodward said after Monday’s workout, the team’s fourth without Gallo, that he had been in contact with the slugger throughout the process.

+“Obviously he’s frustrated, but he’s got a really good mature sense of how to handle this,” Woodward said.
+“He’s got to kind of ride it out, he’s got to do the best he can to be prepared when he comes back. … This whole situation is going to affect every team, and right now it got our best player.
+But he’s in good spirits and he’s going to work through it, and we’ll support him through it.”

-The Rangers said Friday, the day of the first workout, that left-handed reliever Brett Martin tested positive for the coronavirus during the intake process.
+The Rangers said Friday when the team opened camp that left-handed reliever Brett Martin tested positive for the coronavirus during the intake process.
 He had spent the time away at home in Tennessee.
 Martin, already at higher risk because he has Type 1 diabetes, has also self-isolated in the Dallas area since his positive test.

 Both Gallo and Martin will have to have two consecutive negative tests more than 24 hours apart and be cleared by a physician before they can rejoin the team.